kpb/cultureofcode.online/content/blog/culture/firefox-not-the-tab-groups.md

 draft: false
 ---

-I'm dismayed to see that tab-groups is scheduled to be removed from Firefox (announcement [here](https://support.mozilla.org/en-US/kb/tab-groups-removal)).
+I'm dismayed to see that tab-groups is scheduled to be removed from Firefox<!--more--> (announcement [here](https://support.mozilla.org/en-US/kb/tab-groups-removal)).
 It's one of my favorite Firefox features and a big reason I don't use Chrome, the other being support for privacy in the [Mozilla Manifesto](https://www.mozilla.org/en-US/about/manifesto/).
 I always have a pile of tab-groups open: